Ambitions

 - Hospital equipment

-- General disease-based research
+- General disease-based research, advocacy programs, or advocacy

 Community investment ideas that help people build financial confidence and take actions to manage their current and future financial situations.

-For example, ideas that:
+For example, ideas that help:

 - Generate healthy financial habits through personalized coaching and counselling